 What the Institutional Philanthropy Spectrum (IPS) is about:

 The IPS serves as a framework to build systematic knowledge about the field of institutional philanthropy.
 It aims to help capture the diverse and evolving nature of the sector as well as allowing the user to visualise, explain and possibly foresee practices and actions based on relations between different elements identified in the spectrum.
-The six variables that the IPS investigates are public good, resources, use of assets, self-governance, values & strategies, and relevance.
+The six variables that the IPS investigates are public good, resources, use of assets, self-governance, practices and behaviours, and relevance.
 It further examines these variables in detailed clusters to identify the unique features and practices of each institutional philanthropy actor.
 In short, the tool enables users to picture where they fit within the six variables and collectively across the spectrum.

 How to get involved: